E No Easy

-"E No Easy"

-"E No Easy" is a successful song by P-Square featuring J. Martins that was a hit locally in Nigeria.
-The song was written by the three singers Peter and Paul Okoye (actually the members of P-Square) and by J. Martins.
-It is taken from P-Square's album Danger.

 A French version using the music of "E No Easy" and retitled "Positif" became a big hit in France.
 And after success of the French adaptation, "E No Easy" was also released finding some additional success in France in 2012.

 In 2011, French-Algerian rapper El Matador had also included a mix of "E No Easy" credited to "El Matador feat P-Square" in his mixtape release Escale sur la lune. adding French rap verses, raï influences and additional Spanish lyrics to the track.